senecaxconnect/xconnect_docs/docs/Platform_Overview.md

 xConnect Remote Management Platform license annual fees.
 No need to manage your own cloud costs, we take care of that for you!

-The Web Client Dashboard can be accessed at [senecaxconnect.com](https://www.senecaxconnect.com)
+The Web Dashboard can be accessed at [senecaxconnect.com](https://senecaxconnect.com)

-You will be provided a master login account and be onboarded by the xConnect Administration team to access the Web Client Dashboard.
+You will be provided an account by the xConnect Administration team to access the Web Dashboard.

 When launching the URL, you will be prompted to enter your username and password.
 This is the account provided by the xConnect Administration team or your account owner.